awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

    New-SSMDocument -Name JoinInstanceToDomain -Content $json -DocumentType Command
    ```

-1. Run the following command in Tools for Windows PowerShell to join the instance to the domain\.
+1. Run the following command in Tools for Windows PowerShell to join the node to the domain\.

    ```
    Send-SSMCommand -InstanceId instance-id -DocumentName JoinInstanceToDomain